zieglerm31/Demo_13_01_2025/README.md

         Note right of rte: DTMF=2 prompt announcement and close call handling to A end
 ```

+### Flows and Libraries Explained
+The service is a set of "flows" and "libraries" that are executed in a RTE process.\
+The RTE process uses for every new call the *library Dispatcher* to find the *start flow*.
+In this setup the *Dispatcher* returns the *flow test_demo_130125* as the start flow.

+1. initial **flow test_demo_130125** for general call handling
+   1. invokes **library normalization** to normalize the number
+   2. invokes **library ocshttp** for OCS Http server communication
+   3. invokes **library call** for call specific details like arm events, set destination number, compute time

+2. the main flow invokes **flow MRF-PlayAnn-PromptAndCollect** for MRF communication
+   1. invokes **library mrf** for the details of MRF communication.
+Can be hidded from the user logic if not changes are required
+   2. **library mrfinterfaces** is a **dependency** of the mrf library used for some definitions.
+Can be hidded from the user logic if not changes are required

+### Visualize Calls in flows
+The best way to understand the service and how it traverses through the flows is to make a call and look for the **trace**.\
+The **trace** is the captured information of the call.\
+To view the **trace** go to **runtime view**, select initial flow from the **Flows** dropdown box and click on **retrieve**.
+If nothing shows up no trace is abvilaable (they expire) or the tracedb is not selectd in your "workspace".\
+The available traecs are listed in chronilogical order with the timestamp.\
+- Click on the ladder/grid button to open the trace in table form.
+Each row is a step that got exectued.\
+- Click on the FlowChart button to see the flow view\
+- Click on the Sequence button to see the ingress/egress events from the RTE process.\

+### Output (CDRs App CDRs MRF)
+The App CDR is on TAS VM: /appl/aep/var/cdr/poc/
+The MRF CDR is on TMP VM: on gui - cluster monitoring - base CDR

 ## Trigger Scenarios
 ### RUIR